Creating a Catalog Price Rule

 Condition - Line 1

-- To apply the rule to all products, leave the condition unchanged.
+- Leave the condition unchanged to apply the rule to all products.

 You can create different conditions by changing the combination of these values.
-For this example, the following condition is used:
+For this example, the default condition is used.

-Tap the Add () button at the beginning of the next line.
-Select an option for the condition, such as a product attribute or combination.
+Click the Add () icon at the beginning of the next line and select an option for the condition, such as a product attribute or combination.

 Condition Line 2, Part 1